Planning your meals and making a shopping list are two easy ways to reduce your food waste – the less you buy, the less you waste.

 Once you have a meal plan it should be easy to write your shopping list.

-Check your fridge, freezer and cupboards carefully to see what you need.
-Open jars or pick things up to see how much is left in them.
 It sounds silly, but the key thing now is to remember to take your shopping list with you to the supermarket!
 Tuck your shopping list in your wallet as soon as you have finished writing it.
 Better yet, record it on your phone – there are plenty of free apps to help you.

 Handy hints: